T-Mobile Applicant

 • Managing, monitoring, measuring, analyzing, protecting, and improving campus, parking, buildings, office space, conference rooms, facilities, catering and café services, including monitoring and administering building occupancy and campus parking and transportation; operating and monitoring physical security systems, such as CCTV, key card entry systems, and guest logs; registering personal vehicles and logging exit and entry times; and emergency notification services.

-• Managing and improving workplace efficiency and effectiveness.
+• Managing and improving workplace efficiency and effectiveness, including listing employee contact information in internal directories.

 • Personalization to understand your preferences to enhance your recruitment experience.